Journal of Behavior Modification Studies

 Abstract

-The present study was conducted with the aim of determining the effect of Participatory games training program on stereotyped behaviors of children with autism spectrum disorder.
+The present study was conducted with the aim of determining the effect of a participatory games training program on stereotyped behaviors of children with autism spectrum disorder.
 The research method was semi-experimental with a pre-test-post-test design with a control group.
-The statistical population of this research included all male children in the age range of 8 to 12 years with autism spectrum disorder in the treatment, rehabilitation and educational centers of Tehran in 2017.
-From among the statistical population, 20 boys with autism spectrum disorder were selected using available sampling method and randomly assigned to two experimental (10 people) and control (10 people) groups.
-To evaluate stereotyped behaviors, the revised scale of stereotyped behaviors of Bodfish et al. (2007) was used.
-The experimental group received the of Participatory games training program in 10 sessions of 45 minutes during 2 months, while the control group did not receive such training program.
+The statistical population of this research included all male children in the age range of 8 to 12 years with autism spectrum disorder in the treatment, rehabilitation, and educational centers of Tehran in 2017.
+Among these, 20 boys with autism spectrum disorder were selected using an available sampling method and randomly assigned to two experimental (10 people) and control (10 people) groups.
+The Repetitive Behavior Scale-Revised (RBS-R, Bodfish et al, 2000) was used to evaluate stereotyped behaviors.
+The experimental group received the Participatory games training program in 10 sessions of 45 minutes over 2 months, while the control group did not receive such training.
 At the end, both experimental and control groups were evaluated again.
 The data were analyzed using covariance analysis.
-The results showed that the of Participatory games training program has reduced the stereotyped behaviors of children with autism spectrum disorder.
-Therefore, experts and play therapists are suggested to use of Participatory games in the rehabilitation and educational program of children with autism spectrum disorder.
+The results showed that the participatory games training program has reduced the stereotyped behaviors of children with autism spectrum disorder.
+Therefore, experts and play therapists are advised to use participatory games in the rehabilitation and educational program of children with autism spectrum disorder.

 Keywords